 Use a wooden craft stick or bookmark for tracking the words in the story.
 As an extension activity, and to get kids excited about reading, make your own reading trackers by coloring the wooden craft sticks!

 The second section of the worksheet is all about letter recognition and developing writing skills.
-Kids can trace the four sight words they read in the story with their pencil.
+Kids can trace the four sight words they read in the story with their pencils.
 Make this section even more fun by encouraging kids to use crayons and make a rainbow of colors when tracing the sight words.

 The last section on the worksheet is a place for creativity!
 Encourage kids to draw a picture of their own that relates to the short story.